The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Comfortable Day Bag — We currently use Pacsafe’s sleek anti-theft backpack and love it, but if you don’t want to shell out the cash for your trip to Nicaragua, that’s totally understandable.

-Just aim for something comfortable to wear, not flashy, and medium-sized–we used a Northface Jester backpack for years and loved it as well.
+Just aim for something comfortable to wear, not flashy, and medium-sized–we used a Northface backpack leftover from my school days for years and loved it as well.

 READ NEXT